nguyenthekhoig7/Medication-Diagnosis/README.md

 # Medication-Diagnosis
 A project with my customer, performed on private data.
 The goal is to provide Machine Learning and Deep Learning models for the tasks of predicting Treatment and predicting Confident(success) rate.
-We had an agreement on publishing this code wtihout data.

 ## Contents
 ### Machine Learning models